 In addition to hosting a podcast, Laurie writes devotional Bible stories for families.
 As a mom of four young boys, she understands how important it is for parents to connect with their children, while communicating the truth of God’s Word to them in a way they can understand.

-With degrees in Creative Writing, Biblical Studies and Education, Laurie has more than twelve years of experience in teaching the Bible to young children as well as writing Sunday School curriculum for her local church.
+With degrees in Creative Writing, Biblical Studies and Education, Laurie has more than thirteen years of experience in teaching the Bible to young children as well as writing Sunday School curriculum for her local church.